AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 The AguaClara plantita (1 L/s plant) is a difficult apparatus to construct and implement.
 Finding a way to make fabrication, assembly, and installation simpler, as well as downsize components, will greatly decrease the cost and make the technology more accessible for global communities.

 The concept of an easy to implement, versatile water treatment plant correlates nicely with the [OrigamiWaterLab](https://github.com/OrigamiWaterLab) proposed by AguaClara engineer [Ethan Keller](https://github.com/ethan92429).
-OrigamiWaterLab is the concept of creating a easily producible filtration system, built from easily transportable flat parts, similar creation of origami.
+OrigamiWaterLab is the concept of creating an easily producible filtration system, built from easily transportable flat parts, similar creation of origami.
 Essentially, ingenious engineering is found in simplicity and resiliency.
 Fabricating a plant that transitions from flat into 3D is a innovative area of study that may become more possible with increased exploration.
 With more work, this concept could become a new direction for AguaClara plants.

 With this idea in mind, one of the most difficult features to construct efficiently is the filter, which is both time and labor intensive to create.
 Currently, the 1L/s plant’s filter is characterized by a vertical, enclosed stacked rapid sand filter (EStaRS) which is tall and cumbersome to ship in addition to having a complicated geometry of 4 inlet manifolds and 3 outlet manifolds.